Techno-Crat17/AirlineManagementSystem/README.md

-This is a project made for managing the airline reservation system using the java swing and connecting it with the backend
+This is a project made for managing the airline reservation system using the java swing and connecting it with the backend.